deukryeol-yoon/graphlets-over-time/README.md

 ```

 ## Running Demo
-You can create intermediate files and see results by running script files below.
+You can create intermediate files and see results by running the script files below.
 Because it takes a long time to run large datasets (Patent, Stackoverflow), they are commented out.
- * draw-correlation-heatmap.sh : draw a heatmap of similarity of graphs in dataset.
-(Figure 2 and 9)
+ * draw-correlation-heatmap.sh : draw a heatmap of the similarity of graphs.
+(Figures 2 and 9)
  * generate-all-evolution.sh : generate ratios of graphlets in datasets.
- * graph-evolution.sh : draw ratios of graphlets over time (Figure 3) and calculate average R-squared value of them.
+ * graph-evolution.sh : draw ratios of graphlets over time (Figure 3) and calculate the average R-squared value of them.
  * graphlet-transition-graph.sh : draw graphlet transition graphs.
 (Figure 4)
  * node_signal.sh :  draw monotonic increasing or decreasing node signals.
 (Figure 7)
  * node_prediction.sh : generate node features, which are node role, node prominence profile, and global statistics, and predict the centrality of nodes using them.